-On April 8, 2019, the Company acquired 100 percent of the shares of Water-Right, a Wisconsin-based water treatment company.
-With the addition of Water-Right, the Company grew its North America water treatment platform.
+On April 8, 2019, the Company acquired 100 percent of the shares of Water-Right, a Wisconsin-based water treatment company for an aggregate cash purchase price of \$107.0 million, net of cash acquired.
+The addition of Water-Right, grew the Company's North America water treatment platform.
 Water-Right is included in the Company's North America segment.